What is municipal aggregation?

 Will my community factor energy efficiency into its power contract?

 educing power usage, especially during peak hours, reduces electricity costs for everyone.
 Find out what energy efficiency and demand-response measures, if any, your community plans to include in its contract with an alternative supplier.
-To date, alternative suppliers have not offered programs like Real-Time Pricing, which charges consumers an hourly market rate—rather than a fixed rate—for electricity, rewarding customers who use less energy when prices and demand are at their peak.

 Will my community purchase Renewable Energy Certificates (RECs) to invest in "green" energy?